wunderwuzzi23/blog/content/posts/2020/husky-ai-machine-learning-attack-bruteforce.md

 1. The `predict` function takes a `numpy` array (a typical python data structure) and converts it to an `Image`.
 2. The input array comes in with values from `0-1`.
 Hence, we multiply all input values by `255` and convert to a `uint8` to ensure the random pixels all have values between 0 and 255.
-3. Afterward all the image is converted to `png`, and the resulting `image_bytes` are added to the POST request.
+3. Afterwards the image is converted to `png`, and the resulting `image_bytes` are added to the `POST` request.
-4. Finally, if all goes well, the web service returns a `JSON` response which we return.
-The response contains the prediction as a `float`.
+4. If all goes well, the web service returns a `JSON` response with the prediction as a `float`.

-That is all that is needed to invoke the REST API from Python.
+That is all that is needed to invoke the HTTP API from Python.

 ### Jupyter Notebook

 I'm using a Jupyter Notebook to run these attacks.
 Over the last couple of weeks, I really started liking the VS Code Python extension.

-The validation accuracy of the model was in the mid 80% range and querying the REST API works well with the Jupyter notebook.
+The validation accuracy of the model was in the mid 80% range and querying the API works well with the Jupyter notebook.

-Here are two examples of calls to the REST API:
+Here are two examples of calls to the API:
 1. A picture I took at a dog park identifies this dog as a husky:
 [![Husky Prediction](/blog/images/2020/result-huskyai.jpg)](/blog/images/2020/result-huskyai.jpg)
 2. The Shadowbunny scores low, not being classified as a husky: